OPPO unveils Find X3 Pro with two 50MP cameras

-New Delhi, March 11 (IANS) Smartphone brand OPPO on Thursday unveiled its 2021 flagship Find X3 Pro with two 50MP cameras, 12GB RAM and 256GB internal storage and latest Snapdragon 888 chipset for 1,149 euros.
+New Delhi: Smartphone brand OPPO on Thursday unveiled its 2021 flagship Find X3 Pro with two 50MP cameras, 12GB RAM and 256GB internal storage and latest Snapdragon 888 chipset for 1,149 euros.

 The smartphone in either Gloss Black or anti-glare Blue Matte colours will be available from March 30, according to media reports.